Bulk Optimizer Failure

 - If you have PNGOUT enabled, disable it.

-- If you have large JPG images, and are using Max Lossy compression, try normal Lossy.
-If that fails, try dropping down to Maximum Lossless.
+- If you have large JPG images, and are using Premium Plus compression, try Premium mode.
+If that fails, try dropping down to Pixel Perfect Plus mode.

 - If you have large PNG images, try decreasing the PNG compression level, if that doesn't work...